Friday, October 25, 2024

 Partridge Foot in the Snow, Luetkea pectinata

-As I moved south and east, on my left appeared the big red cinder cone that is Ball Butte, a smaller cone that I believe is called Cayuse Crater, and dead ahead of me, when the trees permitted, I could get glimpses of Mt.
+As I moved south and east, on my left appeared the big red cinder cone that is Ball Butte.
+Also on my left was a smaller cone that I believe is called Cayuse Crater, while dead ahead of me, when the trees permitted, I could get glimpses of Mt.
 Bachelor and Tumalo Mountain.
-On the right, sometimes I had great views of Sparks Lake, which looked extremely dry from my vantage point.
+On the right, sometimes I had great views of Sparks Lake, which looked extremely dry from my high vantage point.

 First View of North Side of Mt.
 Bachelor